cation-lang/cation-lang.org/content/design.md

   category of its composed input type to category of its composed output type.</p>
 </aside>

-Functions can be equipped with generic arguments between colon separating function name from its input arguments, and `=>` character:
+Functions and data types can be equipped with generic arguments between colon separating function name from its input arguments, and `=>` character:

 ```
 fx len: T any, N unsigned => collection [T ^ $N..$N] -> N